 Incentive Stock Options may be granted only to employees of the Company and its subsidiaries (within the meaning of Section 424(f) of the Code).
 In addition, no Stock Option (or Stock Appreciation Right granted in conjunction therewith) may be granted to any non-employee director, officer or employee unless he or she provides direct services on the date of grant to the Company or any corporation or other entity in a chain of corporations or other entities in which each corporation or other entity has a controlling interest in another corporation or other entity in the chain, beginning with the Company and ending with the corporation or other entity for which the non-employee director, officer or employee provides direct services.
-For this purpose, the term "controlling interest" shall have the same meaning as provided in Treasury Regulations Section 1.414(c)-2(b)(2)(i), provided that the language "at least 50 percent" is used instead of "at least 80 percent" as of the term "controlling interest" shall have the same meaning as provided in said regulation except that the language "at least 20 percent" is used instead of "at least 80 percent" each place it appears therein.
+For this purpose, the term "controlling interest" shall have the same meaning as provided in Treasury Regulations Section 1.414(c)-2(b)(2)(i), provided that the language "at least 50 percent" each place it appears therein, and provided further that, where the Committee, based on legitimate business criteria, so determines in its discretion, the term "controlling interest" shall have the same meaning as provided in said regulation except that the language "at least 20 percent" is used instead of "at least 80 percent" each place it appears therein.